paoga87/docs-1/EducationalAssignments/ABStoragePartOne.md

 ### Getting Python and RepyV2

-Please refer to the [SeattleTestbed Build Instructions](../Contributing/BuildInstructions.md#prerequisites) for details.
+Please refer to the [Build Instructions](../Contributing/BuildInstructions.md#prerequisites) for details.

 Once you have built RepyV2 into a directory of your choice, change into that